brandonc/statemachine/README.md

         Off
     }

-    public class ToasterDoor : StateMachine<DoorState>
+    // StateMachine<T> can be used as a superclass or not. public class ToasterDoor : StateMachine<DoorState>
     {
         public ToasterDoor()
             : base(DoorState.Closed) /* initial state */
         {
-            ValidTwoWay(DoorState.Closed, DoorState.Opened);
+            // Both Closed -> Open and Open -> Closed are valid ValidTwoWay(DoorState.Closed, DoorState.Opened);

+            // Per-state Exit and Enter events
             Exit(DoorState.Opened, () => { Console.WriteLine("Door is closing"); });
             Enter(DoorState.Opened, () => { Console.WriteLine("Door is opening"); });
         }